Qolab mission is to build high quality qubits by leveraging the most advanced semiconductor manufacturing processes.

 Series A in 2021

-Stuart Therapeutics is a biotechnology company focused on developing PolyCol, a therapeutic platform designed for various ophthalmic conditions.
-This innovative platform utilizes a synthesized peptide to repair disease-damaged helical collagen in the eye, promoting accelerated healing of epithelial cells, restoring nerve function, and reducing inflammation.
-PolyCol addresses several ophthalmic indications, including dry eye disease, dry age-related macular degeneration, and glaucoma.
-The technology is rooted in patented research from a prominent U.S. university and is supported by additional intellectual property acquired by the company.
-In addition to ophthalmic applications, Stuart Therapeutics is exploring the use of PolyCol for gastrointestinal, inflammatory, and oncology conditions, aiming to provide new treatment options across a range of medical fields.
+Stuart Therapeutics is a biotechnology company focused on developing innovative therapies for ophthalmic conditions.
+The company's primary offering, PolyCol, is a synthesized peptide therapeutic platform designed to repair disease-damaged helical collagen in the eye.
+This platform facilitates accelerated healing of epithelial cells, restoration of nerve function, and reduction of inflammation, making it a promising treatment for various ophthalmic diseases, including dry eye disease, dry age-related macular degeneration, and glaucoma.
+PolyCol is based on patented research from a major U.S. university, supplemented by additional intellectual property acquired by the company.
+Beyond ophthalmic applications, Stuart Therapeutics is also exploring PolyCol's potential in treating gastrointestinal, inflammatory, and oncology conditions.

 PROMISS Diagnostics